sanjana232/Facial_recognition_attendance-system/README.md

 Situation:
-You were tasked with developing a system that could efficiently and accurately track attendance in an educational or corporate setting.
+I was tasked with developing a system that could efficiently and accurately track attendance in an educational or corporate setting.
 The existing methods, such as manual attendance or RFID cards, were prone to errors, time-consuming, and lacked security features.
 There was a need for a more reliable and automated solution.

 Task:
 The objective was to create a facial recognition-based attendance system using Python.
 The system should be able to identify and recognize faces from a video stream (e.g., a webcam feed), compare them with pre-existing records in a database, and mark attendance automatically.
 The challenge was to ensure high accuracy in facial recognition, even in varying lighting conditions or slight changes in a person’s appearance.

 Action:
-You implemented the facial recognition attendance system with the following steps:
+ Implemented the facial recognition attendance system with the following steps:

-Data Collection: You first collected images of the individuals (students/employees) whose attendance needed to be tracked.
+Data Collection: I first collected images of the individuals (students/employees) whose attendance needed to be tracked.
 These images were stored in a dedicated folder, each named after the person it represents.

-Face Encoding: You used the face_recognition library in Python, which encodes the facial features from the images into numerical data that can be easily compared.
+Face Encoding: I used the face_recognition library in Python, which encodes the facial features from the images into numerical data that can be easily compared.
 The encoding was then stored for each individual.

 Real-time Face Detection: A webcam or camera feed was used to capture real-time video.
 The system detected faces in each frame of the video and generated encodings for the detected faces.